Resource Management Act 1991

 You could also call this:

-“What happens to a plan if you don't use it within a certain time limit.”
+"What happens to a designation if you don't use it within 10 years"

-If the territorial authority decides not to give you more time, the requiring authority can object to this decision under section 357.
+If the territorial authority decides not to give you more time, you can object to their decision under section 357.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.